w3f/Grants-Program/applications.DMTP.md

 - **FTE:** 3
 - **Costs:** 10,000 USD

-First we create a bidirectional message protocol on Astar.
-The client side is already somewhat complete.
+Initially, we plan to develop a bidirectional message protocol on Astar.
-The destination wallet address, recipient wallet address, and IPFS address will be inscribed on the chain, and the body of the message will be inscribed in the IPFS.
+Since the front side is somewhat done, it is the blockchain side, but programmed to automatically list the destination wallet address, recipient wallet address, and IPFS address on the chain.
+The message body will be developed to be automatically stored in the IPFS.

 ## Future Plans